 This command generates a new domain repository class for the given model name.

---package-key The package key

---model-name The name of the domain model class
+- --package-key The package key - --model-name The name of the domain model class neos.kickstarter:kickstart:model Kickstart a new domain model neos.media:media:clearthumbnails

 --force Overwrite any existing repository.